xjensen/openopps-help/profile/index.md

 There are three steps to creating an Open Opportunities profile.

-## 1. Create a login.gov account
+## 1. Create a CA.GOV account
-You need a login.gov account to sign into Open Opportunities.
-You only need to create a login.gov account once.
-Once you create a login.gov account, you can use the same email address and password for both Open Opportunities and USAJOBS.
-If you’ve already created a login.gov account for USAJOBS, you don’t need to create another one.
+You need a ca.gov account to sign into Open Opportunities.
+You only need to create a login.ca.gov account once.
+Once you create a login.gov account, you can use the same email address and password for Open Opportunities.

 1. Create a login.gov account—you only need to do this once.
 2. Enter an email address - use the same email address you use for USAJOBS.
 If you don’t have a USAJOBS profile, enter a personal email address.